EmpathyBytes/scavenger-hunt-app/types/updated_readme.md

 - The system enforces this sequence to maintain data integrity.

 #### Deletion Restrictions
-- Users, teams, and sessions cannot be deleted if they have active associations.
+- Users and sessions cannot be deleted if they have active associations.
 - Within a session, removing a user from a team requires updates to both the user object and the team object.
 - Teams can only be deleted if they are not part of any session and have no members.
 - Users can only be deleted if they are not part of any sessions or teams.